IPR Patent: Everything You Need to Know

 What to Expect in an Inter Partes Review Hearing

 When an inter partes review has been submitted, the PTAB will initiate the scheduling.
-This mandates that the review comes to a close in at least 12 months.
+This mandates that the review comes to a close in no more than 12 months.
 But it may be extended to 18 months with just cause.
 The schedule also declares the patent owner must find evidence contrary to the grounds of unpatentability within three months.
 This can include any depositions by witnesses.

 The PTAB may also rule a motion that has a contingency for amending any claims to the patent.
 After the patent holder makes discoveries and finds evidence, the petition filer also has a three-month period to gather evidence.
 Sometimes this is followed by several motions before it goes to an oral proceeding.